Glutton: A New Zero-Detection PHP Backdoor from Winnti Targets Cybercrimals

 - Periodically executing the

-function to retrieve and execute additional payloads.
+fetch_taskfunction to retrieve and execute additional payloads.

 0x01: PHP Backdoor

-The PHP backdoor functionality is implemented using the client_socket
+The PHP backdoor functionality is implemented using the client_socket class, which provides a framework for backdoor operations.

 Core Features